Drunk on Colour

 Hit the ‘road of 1000 kasbahs’ on your way to meet a bona fide Moroccan celebrity.
 Ait Benhaddou has featured in Game of Thrones (where Daenerys freed all those slaves) and classic films like The Mummy, Gladiator, Prince of Persia and Alexander (actually, ‘classic’ might be pushing it).

-- Early morning camel ride through the dunes
+- Take an early morning camel ride through the dunes

 - Experience sunrise in the Sahara Desert